HenrikJoreteg/create-selector/README.md

 ## changes

+* `3.0.0` building with microbundle (should fix issues with module field in package.json)
-- `2.2.0`
+* `2.2.0`
-  - added support for fully resolved input selectors not having to be on the final object
+  * added support for fully resolved input selectors not having to be on the final object
-  - improved error handling
+  * improved error handling
-  - more test coverage
+  * more test coverage
-  - updated dependencies
+  * updated dependencies

 ## credits